NafiurSiddiqui/wp-learner/Readme.md

 # POST TYPE

 Every WP post is basically two type.
 Either a `page` or `post` type.
 You can also build your own `custom post` type.
 But _REMEMBER_ to go to wp-admin dashboard > settings > permalinks and `save changes`.
-This will let WP know about our custom dashboard.
+This will let WP know about our custom dashboard and the right link will rendered.

 # WARNINGS ⚠️